Tracy Hickman

-Tracy Raye Hickman (born November 26, 1955) is an American fantasy author.
-He wrote the Dragonlance novels with Margaret Weis.
-He also wrote role playing game material while working for TSR and has cowritten novels with his wife, Laura Hickman.
+Tracy Raye Hickman (born November 26, 1955) is an American fantasy author and designer of games and virtual reality (VR) experiences.
+He co-authored the original Dragonlance novels with Margaret Weis as well as numerous other books.
+He also designed and created role playing game material while working for TSR and has cowritten novels with his wife, Laura Hickman.
 He is the author or co-author of over 60 books.

 Early life

 Tracy Hickman was born and raised in Salt Lake City, Utah.
 His parents instilled in him a love of reading; he recalls visiting the local bookmobile with them.
 Hickman took a particular interest in the science fiction genre.
 He graduated from Provo High School in 1974.
 His major interests were drama, music, and Air Force JROTC.

 In 1975, Hickman began two years of service as a missionary for the Church of Jesus Christ of Latter-day Saints (LDS Church).
 He served in Hawaii for six months while awaiting visa approval for travel to Indonesia, where he served in Surabaya, Djakarta, and the mountain city of Bandung until 1977.

 Within four months of his return to the United States, Hickman married his high school sweetheart, Laura Curtis.
 Laura first introduced him to Dungeons & Dragons (D&D) shortly after they were married.
 She gave him the game that year for his birthday.
 Speaking on his discovery of D&D, Hickman said, "I spent part of my student loan money to buy game materials.
 It turned out to be the best career investment any of that money was ever used for."
 Laura was also the inspiration for Tracy's character Lauralanthalasa (Laurana) Kanan.

 Hickman attended Brigham Young University.
 In an interview, he stated that he "nearly failed [his] creative writing course" in college.